 I love Instagram—most of the time—and I’ve been spending a big chunk of my downtime on it as a distraction.
 I follow a few celebrities, too, because they are entertaining or align with my values—you probably do too.

 The thing that Instagram does is gives us a peek into people’s lives.
-Now with everyone at home, we get to see how some of the really well-off live.
-Before, it was fun to about dream what we’d do if we had 4 houses, but now in this reality where we are all losing our livelihoods, dreams, friends and family, it’s hard to watch one super rich person interview another super rich person and have a good laugh and talk about their newfound love of making kombucha with all their newly-freed up time.
+Now with everyone at home, we get to see how some of the really well-off life.
+Before, it was fun to dream what we’d do if we had 4 houses, but now in this reality where we are all losing our livelihoods, dreams, friends, and family, it’s hard to watch one super-rich person interview another super-rich person and have a good laugh and talk about their newfound love of making kombucha with all their newly-freed uptime.

 This is the exact opposite for most of us.
 We are scared, struggling, constantly in an emergency response mode, and we have been ignoring it up until now because we used to be able to buy things to dull the pain.
 Not so much anymore for the nearly 20% (at the time of writing) of us out of work with NO safety net.

 In my daily, regular life now, I’m trying to homeschool two kids by myself, keep a small business going, and try not to completely lose my mind.
 I can’t think about the future.
 I can’t figure out a new relationship.
 I can barely get up the energy to call my family.
 Everything is expensive and every choice feels like a life or death decision.
 Almost all of my friends are waiting for the bottom to drop out again.
 It’s daily heartbreak.

 Juxtaposing that experience with rich people on Instagram living out their decadent, carefree, resource-laden, lifestyles have gotten under my skin more than ever before (and it was a lot before).